 Problem

-Feature adoption doesn’t break because users won’t try.
-It breaks because users never form a clear mental model.
+Adoption doesn’t break because users won’t try.
+It breaks because they can’t predict outcomes.

 - Flagship features are underused despite heavy promotion.

-- Support repeatedly explains the same core functionality.
+- Support explains the core feature repeatedly because it won’t stick.

-- Users describe the product as “powerful but confusing.”
+- Users describe the feature as “powerful but unpredictable.”

 Recognition

 From the outside, it looks like a training problem.
-From the inside, it is almost always a product understanding problem.
+From the inside, it’s a predictability problem.

 Failure mode